genesiscommunitysuccess/docs/versioned_docs/version-2023.1/03_server/10_integration/07_custom-endpoints/02_basics.md

 | `text/yaml`                | `ContentType.TEXT_YAML`                | YAML   |
 | `text/xml`                 | `ContentType.TEXT_XML`                 | XML    |

-Multiple content types can be set in the `produces` call; the client can specify which one is returned by setting the `Accept` header.
+You can set multiple content types in the `produces` call.
+The client can specify which one is returned by setting the `Accept` header.
 If no `Accept` header is specified, then the first content type will be returned.

 ```kotlin
 webHandlers {